-What materials are there in nature that could be had conductors of heat?
-Think about the homes of some
+1. What materials are there in nature that could be bad conductors of heat?
+Think about the homes of some animals that live in nature.

 Watch the video is cork a good insulator of heat?

 1. Discuss in class the possible characteristics of materials that the students are suggesting (for example cork, hence the usefulness in the insulation of houses).